 KAI COLLINS FILMS

-Her most recent film To the Grave (Director/Writer/Producer), a dark comedy, won Best Comedy at Oregon Short Film Festival 2019.
-The film made its World Premiere at Nice International Film Festival, May 2018, where it was nominated for Best Short, Best Comedy Short, and Best Supporting Actress.
-It won the Best Actress Award at its West Coast debut at L.A.
-Comedy Festival in November 2018, and also screened at Julien Dubuque IFF in April 2018, where it was picked up for international distirbution by Leomark Studios.
+Collins's film To the Grave, a dark comedy, won Best Comedy at the Oregon Short Film Festival and was nominated for Best Actress at the 2021 San Diego International Film Festival.
+The film made its World Premiere at Nice International Film Festival in 2018 where it was nominated for Best Short, Best Comedy Short, and Best Supporting Actress.
+To the Grave also won the Best Actress Award at its West Coast debut at L.A.
+Comedy Festival and is internationally distributed by Leomark Studios.

-Cannabis Moms Club (Co-Writer/Producer), a series exploring the pressures of life and parenting via the "truth serum" of cannabis, was lauded by NPR as one of "The Best Series on the Internet” after its August 2016 debut.
-The series was highly praised in Vanity Fair, Forbes and High Times, among others.
+Cannabis Moms Club (Co-Writer/Producer), Collins's series exploring the pressures of life and parenting via the "truth serum" of cannabis, was lauded by NPR as one of "The Best Web Series on the Internet," and highly praised by Vanity Fair, Forbes, and High Times, among others.

 Additional projects include TEMP(orary) (Co-Director/Producer), a comedic webseries co-produced with Hearst, Cosmopolitan, and Sparkling Ice; Women in Film’s debut digital series Flip the Script (Co-Director); and The American Heart Association’s 2017 campaign "Healthy for Good" (Co-Director/Producer).

-Collins discovered her passion for improv at American Conservatory Theatre in San Francisco, her love for writing at The Second City in Chicago, and trained at The Groundlings in Los Angeles, where she co-founded Quiet Duke Productions prior to establishing Kai Collins Films.
-In her free time, Collins enjoys making lists, chastising people who cast recyclables in the trash, teaching dance to kids, and diving headlong into the ocean.
+Collins got an early start creating her own material, debuting An Evening of One Acts at age ten, charging her family for admission and refreshments.
+She discovered her passion for improv at American Conservatory Theater in San Francisco, her love for writing at The Second City in Chicago, and trained at The Groundlings in Los Angeles, where she co-founded Quiet Duke Productions prior to establishing Kai Collins Films.

 A native San Diegan, Collins left the ocean for the Berkshires, where she graduated from Williams College with dual degrees in Theatre and Psychology.